bazqux/bazqux-api/README.md

 `ts=...` - maximum published time in μs (1e-6 seconds).
 This could be used in [mark-all-as-read](#marking-all-as-read) call to implement "Mark older than N days" feature.

-`c=...` continuation from previous request (it's just an item id and hence never expire).
+`c=...` - continuation from previous request (it's just an item id and hence never expire).

 `n=...` - number of items.
 Default is 20, maximum is 50000.

-`includeAllDirectStreamIds=true` return feed and tags for each item
+`includeAllDirectStreamIds=true` - add feed and tags for each item

 Note that item ids are unique for one user but can overlap between users.
 Please use separate database for each account.